KingChampion36/chemistryedu/docs/physical-chemistry/thermodynamics/spontaneous-and-non-spontaneous-processes.md

 ---
 title: Thermodynamics | Spontaneous and Non-Spontaneous Processes
+description: The process which occurs on its own is called spontaneous process whereas the process which cannot occur on its own is called non-spontaneous process.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Thermodynamics | Spontaneous and Non-Spontaneous Processes